IIIF/api/source/auth/2.0/index.md

 When the service is embedded within the resource it applies to, the `@context` _SHOULD_ be declared at the beginning of that resource and not within the service, as in the second example in Section 2.1.3.

-#### 2.1.6.
-External Interaction Pattern
+#### 2.1.5.
+External Access Service Pattern
 {: #external-interaction-pattern}

-For the External interaction pattern, the user is required to have acquired the access cookie by out of band means.
-If the access cookie is not present, the user will receive the failure messages.
+For the External interaction pattern, the user already has whatever aspect of the request the token service and content resources are expecting.
+This may be a cookie acquired "out-of-band" in a separate interaction, such as a normal login outside the scope of this specification.
+This pattern is also suitable for authorisation that is based on non-cookie aspects of the request, such as a user's IP address.
+If the user lacks the expected aspect of the request (is missing the cookie, or the wrong IP address) the user will receive the failure messages.
 The interaction has the following steps:

 * There is no user interaction before opening the __access token__ service URI, and therefore any of the `label`, `header`, `description` and `confirmLabel` properties are ignored if present.
-* There is no access cookie service.
+* There is no access service.
 Any URI specified in the `id` property _MUST_ be ignored.
 * The client _MUST_ immediately use the related access token service, as described below.

-Non-user-driven clients simply use the related access token service with a previously acquired access cookie, as described below.
+Non-user-driven clients simply use the related access token service, typically with a previously acquired access cookie, as described below.

+__Warning__<br/>
+If the content resources and token service are on a different origin from the client, and the authorisation is based on an access cookie, the External pattern will likely fail unless the user has recently interacted with the token service origin in a first party context as described in section 2.1.3.1. above.
+{: .alert}

 An example service description for the External interaction pattern: